 The spur to West Peak from Harris Creek is simple and often travelled by hunters but it is not marked and is overgrown in parts in the scrub belt. [revised January 2021]

 Avalanche Flats are passed in about 60 minutes, and the Upper Mangahao Forks perhaps 30 minutes beyond.
-The river is not yet small, its bed is rather bouldery in these upper reaches and needs care in crossing, and travel time will vary accordingly.
+The river is not yet small, and its bed is rather bouldery in these upper reaches, needing care in crossing.
+Travel time will vary accordingly.
 The well-marked turn-off to Girdlestone Saddle is about 2 hours from Mangahao Flats Hut, and the saddle itself is a short 10-minute scramble from the river.

 At the saddle, a well-marked track leads uphill to Te Matawai Hut.
 The track crossing the saddle to the South Ohau is not as well marked, but 10 minutes suffices to reach the streambed, (see 18.11) where the going gets better.
 From the saddle, either hut is 75 minutes distant. [revised April 2016]